CommonWealthRobotics/bowler-kernel/design.md

 - Each repo is uniquely identified by a Git Repo URI.
 - Each file in a repo is uniquely identified by a Git File URI.
 - Each Git URI includes a remote.
+- Operations
+  - Clone or pull a repo.
+  - List files in a repo.
+  - Read the contents of a file in a repo.
+  - Clear the cache.

 ### File Runner